This article was originally published October 2015. This research was last updated June 2016.

 Real Docker Adoption

-At the beginning of September 2014, 1.8 percent of Datadog's customers had adopted Docker.
-One year later that number has grown to 8.3 percent.
-That's almost 5x growth in 12 months.
+At the beginning of May 2015, 8.2 percent of Datadog's customers had adopted Docker.
+One year later that number has grown to 10.7 percent.
+That's almost 30 percent market-share growth in 12 months.

 of the Hosts We Monitor

-This is an amazing fact: one year ago Docker had almost no market share, and now it's running on six percent of the hosts we monitor.
-Six percent may not sound high as an absolute number, but since we monitor 120+ different technologies, it represents a meaningful part of our users' stacks.
+This is an impressive fact: 18 months ago Docker had about 2 percent market share, and now it's running on 10 percent of the hosts we monitor.

 This one bucks the stereotype that larger companies are slower to move.
-The more hosts a company uses, the more likely it is to have tried Docker, and the more likely it is to be have adopted Docker.
-This fact is particularly surprising since the more hosts a company uses, the higher the number of Docker containers the company must use to be considered an “adopter”.
-As discussed in Methodology below, this finding is resilient to different infrastructure-size segmentation thresholds.
+The more hosts a company uses, the more likely it is to have tried Docker, and the more likely it is to have adopted Docker.
+This fact is particularly surprising since the more hosts a company uses, the higher the number of Docker containers the company must use to be considered an "adopter".
+Notably, in the eight months since this article was originally published, this finding has only strengthened.

 2/3 of Companies